 3. Walmer Castle

-One of the big attractions here is getting to learn more about the Duke of Wellington’s life.
+Here, you’ll learn more about the Duke of Wellington’s life.
 Along with the armchair in which he died, you’ll get to see a pair of original Wellington boots!
 Head outside to take in the beauty of the castle’s glorious 8-acre gardens and woodland.

 4. Hever Castle